 Preakness Betting Tips

 - Deposit early Preakness week.
-Consider using Bitcoin or other cryptocurrencies.
-You’ll avoid last minute credit card processing glitches.
+Deposit early, you’ll avoid last minute credit card processing glitches.

 - Monitor Preakness Betting odds carefully.
 Visit your online race book’s odds page regularly.
 Odds will change up until post time.